Certified Robustness via Dynamic Margin Maximization and Improved Lipschitz Regularization: Introduction

 \paragraph{Enhancing Robustness via Optimization } The most well-known approach in adversarial defenses is perhaps adversarial training (AT)~\cite{madry2017towards} and its certified variants \cite{wong2018provable,tsuzuku2018lipschitz,huang2021training,zhang2021towards,gowal2018effectiveness,lee2020lipschitz}, which involves minimizing a worst-case loss (or its approximation) using uniformly-bounded perturbations to the training data.
 Since these approaches might hurt accuracy on non-adversarial examples, several regularization-based methods have been proposed to trade off adversarial robustness against natural accuracy \cite{zhang2019theoretically,leino2021globally,hoffman2019robust,gouk2021regularisation}.
 Intuitively, these approaches aim to control the variations of the model close to the decision boundary or around the training data points.
 In general, the main challenge is to formulate computationally efficient differentiable regularizers that can directly increase the margin of the classifier.
 Of notable recent work in this direction is \cite{xu2023exploring}, in which the authors design a regularizer that directly increases the margin in the input space and prioritizes more vulnerable points by leveraging the dynamics of the decision boundary during training.
 Our loss function also takes advantage of this approach, but rather than using an iterative algorithm to compute the margin, we use Lipschitz continuity arguments to find closed-form differentiable lower bounds on the margin.

 \paragraph{Robustness and Lipschitz Regularity} To obtain efficient and scalable certificates of robustness one can bound or control the global Lipschitz constant of the model.
-For the purpose of training robust networks, the global Lipschitz bound is typically computed as the product of the spectral norm of linear layers (the naive bound), which provides computationally efficient but overly conservative certificates \cite{tsuzuku2018lipschitz, baek2022agreement,leino2021globally}.
+To train robust networks, the global Lipschitz bound is typically computed as the product of the spectral norm of linear layers (the naive bound), which provides computationally efficient but overly conservative certificates \cite{tsuzuku2018lipschitz, baek2022agreement,leino2021globally}.
 If these bounds are localized (e.g., in a neighborhood of each training data point), conservatism can be mitigated at the expense of losing computational efficiency \cite{huang2021training,shi2022efficient}.
 However, it is not clear if this approach provides any advantages over other local bounding schemes \cite{singh2019abstract, wang2021beta} that can be more accurate with comparable complexity.
 Hence, for training purposes, it is highly desirable to have global but less conservative differentiable Lipschitz bounds.
 Of notable work in this direction is the semidefinite programming (SDP) approach of \cite{fazlyab2019efficient} (as well as its local version \cite{hashemi2021certifying}) to provide accurate numerical bounds, which has also been leveraged in training low-Lipschitz networks \cite{pauli2021training}.
 However, these SDP-based approaches are restricted to small-scale models.
-In comparison, our method is less accurate than LipSDP but can scale to significantly larger models and larger input dimensions.
-Compared to the naive method, our method is significantly more accurate but has a comparable practical complexity thanks to a specialized GPU implementation.
+In comparison, LipLT is less accurate than LipSDP but can scale to significantly larger models and larger input dimensions.
+Compared to the naive method, LipLT is significantly more accurate but has a comparable practical complexity thanks to a specialized GPU implementation that exploits the recursive nature of the algorithm.